junajiffle/aws_backup_cleanup/README.md

 #Get the number of instances attached to LB
 instances_id=($(aws elb describe-load-balancers --load-balancer-name $lb  --query LoadBalancerDescriptions[].Instances[].InstanceId  --output=text))
 ```
 Before proceeding to deregister AMI from LB.
-Script will check for the number of instances attached to the LB.
+We need to check the number of instances attached to the LB.
 If it is zero the script will exit saying "No instances attached to LB".

 *Command:*
 ```